danyamuna/Standard-Template-Library/Set/set.md

 upper_bound() is a built-in function in C++ STL which returns an iterator pointing to the immediate next element which is just greater than k.
 If the key passed in the parameter exceeds the maximum key in the container, then the iterator returned points to next of last element (which can be identified using set end() function) in the set container. equal_range() is a built-in function in C++ STL which returns an iterator of pairs.
 The pair refers to the range that includes all the elements in the container which have a key equivalent to k
 ```
+## set operator= in C++ STL
+The ‘=’ is an operator in C++ STL which copies (or moves) a set to another set and set::operator= is the corresponding operator function.
+1. The first version takes reference of an set as an argument and copies it to an set.
+Syntax:
+ums1.operator=(set &set2)
+Parameters: The first version takes the reference of an set as argument.
+2. The second version performs a move assignment i.e it moves the content of an set to another set.
+Syntax:
+ums1.operator=(set &&set2)
+Parameters: The second version takes the r-value reference of an set as argument
+3. The third version assigns contents of an initializer list to an set.
+Syntax:
+ums1.operator=(initializer list)
+Parameters: The third version takes an initializer list as argument.
+Return Value: All of them return the value of this pointer(*this).

+## set get_allocator() in C++ STL
+The set::get_allocator() in C++ STL is an in-built function which returns the copy of the allocator object associated with the set.
+Parameters: This function does not accept any parameters.

+Return Value: This function returns the allocator associated with the set.